BMC Clinical Data Warehouse (CDW) for Research

 Current Wait Times & Fees - Updated October 2022Please let us know if you are working against a deadline.
 Our team will always attempt to accomodate.

 List delivered in 2-4 weeks

-If funded by for-profit funders, or if account is external to BU/BMC/Boston HealthNet: $131.25 per hour
+If funded by industry/for-profit funder, or if the account sits external to BU/BMC: $175 per hour

 |Patient-Level Data Sets||